-There are lots of flex fuel vehicles available right now, and they include sedans, hatches, SUVs, pickup trucks and vans, and there are luxury and mass-markets models in most segments.
-If you want a flex fuel pickup truck you have the Ford F-150, Chevy Silverado and GMC Sierra, if you want a minivan there’s the Dodge Grand Caravan, FFV SUVs include the Ford Explorer and Mercedes-Benz GLE, and you can even get a Dodge Charger that runs on E85.
+There are lots of flex-fuel vehicles available right now, and they include sedans, hatches, SUVs, pickup trucks, and vans, and there are luxury and mass-market models in most segments.
+If you want a flex-fuel pickup truck you have the Ford F-150, Chevy Silverado, and GMC Sierra, if you want a minivan there’s the Dodge Grand Caravan, FFV SUVs include the Ford Explorer and Mercedes-Benz GLE, and you can even get a Dodge Charger that runs on E85.

 Alternative fuel vehicles are definitely a thing now, and before we know it every new vehicle coming off production lines around the world will be what we’d now call an alternative fuel vehicle.
 By then though, these alternative fuels will be the norm and not alternative at all.